The Art of Letting Go

 The pandemic slowed life for some but for our sisters, it led to them working harder than ever to help support the Albany community.

-When I turned the photo over to check for a date, I was amazed to see that the woman standing in the back between the guitar player and two sisters was identified as Helga von Trapp, a member of the famous Trapp Family Singers (as portrayed in The Sound of Music Broadway musical and subsequent 1965 film).
+When I turned the photo over to check for a date, I was amazed to see that the woman standing in the back between the… Read More »Snapshot in Time: A visit from Hedwig von Trapp

 The profound influence on the associate community Suzanne had is not to be forgotten.
-She served on and off over most of her 30-plus years as a Syracuse area coordinator.
-She graciously volunteered behind the scenes of many associate Commitment Weekends.
+She served on and off over most of her 30-plus years… Read More »Associate Suzanne Warner, our bus driver on the highway to heaven

 My understanding of hope is based on theological and psychological understandings.
 Connecting the two is exciting and helpful.
-I have been exploring hope and changes in religious life, and most recently in relationship to COVID-19, our political reality and the many losses we are facing today.
+I have been exploring hope and changes… Read More »Working Toward Hope

 The Sisters of St. Joseph of Carondelet are a congregation of Catholic sisters.
 We, and those who share our charism and mission, are motivated in all things by our profound love of God and our dear neighbors.
 We seek to build communities and bridge divides between people.
 Since our first sisters gathered in 1650, our members have been called to “do all things of which women are capable.”
 The first sisters of our congregation arrived in St. Louis, Missouri in 1836, and we now have additional locations in St. Paul, Albany, Los Angeles, Hawaii, Japan and Peru.
 Today, we commit to respond boldly to injustice and dare to be prophetic.